 Equally, you don’t want to sound over the top if you’re trying to convince someone to subscribe or buy from you.
 You want to sound as convincing as possible.

-These are some of the important elements that needs to come into play, if you want to the right brand tone of voice, as well as the kind of content that stands out with your audience.
+These are some of the important elements that needs to come into play, if you want to create the right tone of voice for your brand, as well as the kind of content that stands out with your audience.

 Final Words

-With the right kind of brand voice and brand tone, you can create more meaningful content that connects with and inspires your audience to take specific call to action.
+With the right kind of brand voice and brand tone of voice, you can create more meaningful content that connects with and inspires your audience to take specific call to action.

-While all these are some of the direct results of what a well structured brand voice can do for you, you’ll have to take these steps to create a brand voice that will actually work for you and your brand before you get to enjoy these results.
+While all these are some of the direct results of what a well structured brand voice can do for you, you’ll have to take these steps you just learned, to create a brand voice that will actually work for you and your brand before you get to enjoy these results.

 As a parting shot, I want you to understand that creating a brand voice your audience can relate with is one of the first steps that will help you create content your audience can connect with.